Dr. Mark Paradis

 Years Taught: Summer 2022; Fall 2024

-POLI 302
+POLI 302 — International Security

 This course examines the causes of insecurity in the international system, including interstate war, intrastate war, terrorism, environmental change, and human insecurity; and the prospects for peace.
 The course begins with an examination of theories of interstate war.
-These theories are organized as system-level theories, dyadic theories, domestic-level theories, and individual level theories.
+These theories are organised as system-level theories, dyadic theories, domestic-level theories, and individual level theories.
 We then examine theories of international security that move beyond interstate war.
 We will discuss feminist theories of security; civil wars and ethnic conflicts; terrorism; environmental security; and human security.
 Finally, we conclude the course by examining the impact of technology on international security.
 In particular, we will discuss the spread of nuclear weapons and the impact of new technologies on international security.
 The course is focused on developing the analytical skills required to understand and explain world events.

 Fields: Political Science